LowCountry Community Church | Bluffton, SC

 Purpose Beyond Routine

-(2nd of an Eight-Part Study of Ecclesiastes)
+(2nd of a Seven-Part Study of Ecclesiastes)

 It’s normal to ask big questions about life.
 Many of us wonder: “Does anything I do really matter?”
 “Did I accomplish anything worthwhile?” or “Is life just an ongoing cycle of chores and responsibilities?”